r0sies/training.artemis.gpu/setup.md

 # GPU Requirements

 An CUDA capable GPU card.
 Artemis has NVIDA Tesla V100s with a compute capability of 7.0.
 The older generation on the training nodes are Tesla K40s with compute capability of 3.5.
 Generally code is forwards compatible, but not backwards compatible.
-So be sure to know what you kind of GPU care you are testing and deploying on.
+So be sure to know what  kind of GPU card you are testing and deploying on.

 ## NVIDIA driver and CUDA local installation instructions